JAForbes/blog/posts/refactoring-with-arrays.md

 }
 ```

-Despite being longer than the original, this code is far easier to iterate upon within a repl due to it's flat and pure structure.
+Despite being longer than the original, this code is far easier to iterate upon within a REPL due to it's flat and pure structure.
 We can comment out lines and see the results at each interval.
 We can really _play_ in a way that's much harder in other styles.

 #### Safety